Tkocz/Sap6-Game/README.md

    ```
 2. Browse to the directory using File Explorer.
 3. Double-click the file named Sap6-Game.sln to load the solution in Visual Studio.
-4. Hit the F5 key to build and run the game.
+4. Press the F5 key to build and run the game.

 ## Compiling the documentation